dmullz/factiva-pdf-generator/README.md

 The file name should be the first 50 characters of the article title with punctuation and whitespaces stripped, followed by .txt
 This file name should be passed as Argument 3 above

-Output PDF is stored in the pdf folder.
+Output PDF with watermark is stored in the pdf folder.
+Output PDF without watermark is stored in the pdf/FinalVersions folder

+Total number of pages in the PDF will be output when execution is complete

 # Example

 python factiva-pdf-generator.py "Barron's" "Example Title Here" "ExampleTitleHere" "20230901" "Jacob Sonenshine" "Example Subtitle Here"

 File named "ExampleTitleHere.txt" exists in this folder.

+Sample Execution and output of Page Count is shown below:

+PS C:\Users\dange\git\factiva-pdf-generator> python factiva-pdf-generator.py "Barron's" "Example Title Here" "ExampleTitleHere" "20230901" "Jacob Sonenshine" "Example Subtitle Here"
+5